 Division commanders will consult with the supervisors within their divisions regarding all eligible candidates under consideration.
-Due consideration must be given for the timeliness of each supervisor's relationship with each candidate.
+Due consideration must be given for the timeliness of each supervisor's relationship with each candidate

-Supervisory input will be considered in the light of the supervisor's direct knowledge of the candidate's job performance in relation to the lateral assignment to be filled.
+Supervisory input will, be considered in the light of the supervisor's direct knowledge of the candidate's job performance in relation to the lateral assignment to be filled.

-The commander of the division in which the vacancy exists will confer with his/her bureau supervisors, regarding the recommendation of his/her division, and will present their recommendations in writing to the sheriff.
+The commander of the division in which the vacancy exists will confer with his/her bureau supervisor, regarding the recommendations of his/her division, and will present their recommendations in writing to the Sheriff.